 Betta fish can thrive in an engaging and enriching habitat that doesn’t have to be complicated or tricky!
 You’re allowed to create your betta’s tank whatever you choose, as long as it’s something that you and your pet will enjoy.

-You have free reign over designing the environment they live; from varying lighting conditions to adding plants for cover – anything goes!
+You have free reign over designing the environment they live in; from varying lighting conditions to adding plants for cover – anything goes!

 Variable habitats may be created with the help of lighting, plants, and aquarium décor that can be swapped out regularly to keep things fresh and interesting.